webmapper/cartiqo-documentation/README.md

 #### Zoom level 12

-- All POIS are present
+- All POIs are present
 - Secondary roads

 #### Zoom level 13